 Fax : +91-22-62181111

 Managing Director & CEO

 The company has come a long way since its small beginning in 1942.
 Four friends who were willing to take on the world's biggest, most famous paint companies operating in India at that time set it up as a partnership firm.
 Over the course of 25 years, Asian Paints became a corporate force and India's leading paints company.
 Driven by its strong consumer-focus and innovative spirit, the company has been the market leader in paints since 1967.

-Asian Paints is India’s leading paint company with a group turnover of Rs 158.5 billion.
+Asian Paints is India’s leading paint company with a group turnover of Rs 193.50 billion.
 The group has an enviable reputation in the corporate world for professionalism, fast track growth, and building shareholder equity.
-Asian Paints operates in 19 countries and has 26 paint manufacturing facilities in the world servicing consumers in over 65 countries.
-Besides Asian Paints, the group operates around the world through its subsidiaries Berger International Limited, Apco Coatings, SCIB Paints, Taubmans and Kadisco.
+Asian Paints operates in 16 countries and has 27 paint manufacturing facilities in the world servicing consumers in over 65 countries.
+Besides Asian Paints, the group operates around the world through its subsidiaries Berger International, Asian Paints Berger, Apco Coatings, SCIB Paints, Taubmans, Causeway Paints and Kadisco Asian Paints.

 Asian Paints manufactures wide range of paints for Decorative and Industrial use.

 In Decorative paints, Asian Paints is present in all the four segments v.i.z Interior Wall Finishes, Exterior Wall Finishes, Enamels and Wood Finishes.
 It also offers Water proofing, wall coverings and adhesives in its product portfolio.